 There are a few more stories we’ll be sharing over the next month or two for this award-winning Leschi bungalow remodel, so stay tuned for those.

-See more photos of the Leschi Kitchen Remodel.
+See more photos of this Leschi Kitchen Remodel.

 Or review a few more of our finished projects on Houzz.